MT3DMS UPGRADE

 in subroutine MIC of the GCG package.

-This error has no effect if the array bound-checking option of the Fortran compiler is not turned on.
+This error has no effect if the array bound-checking option of the

 2. Fix a problem related to the